Voitre Marek: Career in Australia

 Under the displaced persons' employment scheme, the new migrants had to work for two years to repay the costs of their voyage.
 Dusan and Voitre first worked for the railways, until Vera helped Voitre obtain a job as an engraver at Shepphard's Jewellers, where he was later joined by Dušan.
 Both brothers had their work displayed in group exhibitions; Voitre work was shown at the autumn 1949 exhibition of the Royal South Australian Society of Arts (RSASA), and in July a Contemporary Art Society exhibited works by both of them.

 Dušan, whose works created controversy, left Adelaide for some years, while Voitre became director of the New Gallery of Fine Art, established on 8 August 1953 on Rundle Street as a commercial gallery. and later gave Marek his first solo exhibition.
 During this time most of Marek's output was small drawings and prints, in a surrealist style which has been likened to Jean Arp.

-In 1956 Voitre, Vera and their small children then went to work as lighthouse keepers at Cape du Couedic Lighthouse on Kangaroo Island, which was automated and de-manned in 1957.
+In 1956 Voitre, Vera and their small children then went to work as lighthouse keepers at Cape du Couedic Lighthouse on Kangaroo Island, which was automated and de-staffed in 1957.
 They then moved to the Troubridge Island Lighthouse, where they stayed until 1960.
 During this period of isolation he had a religious epiphany, which marked a change in direction in his work.

 RSASA put on a solo exhibition of Marek's work in 1960.
 He then developed a technique for welding steel rods to create sculptures, which initially included several works of an abstract and biomorphic nature.
 From this point onwards he started producing religious art, in particular sculptures incorporating steel rods and embossed copper, which is held in 24 churches in Australia, including five works commissioned by St Joseph's in Tranmere in 1965.
 His style blended surrealism with Byzantine and Romanesque features.

 The 1966 Adelaide Festival of Arts included a solo exhibition of his work.